XlCyberXl/SOC-Log-Analysis-Portfolio/04-Open-Redirect-Log-Analysis/README.md

 ---

+## 🔒 Mitigation & Recommendations

+Based on the activity identified during this investigation, the following security improvements are recommended to mitigate open redirect vulnerabilities:

+- **Implement strict validation of redirect URLs** to ensure they only point to trusted internal destinations.
+- **Use allowlisted domains for redirect functionality** to prevent attackers from directing users to malicious external sites.
+- **Avoid passing full redirect URLs directly through user-controlled parameters**.
+- **Display warning prompts when redirecting users to external websites**.
+- **Monitor logs for abnormal redirect patterns**, particularly those leading to unknown or suspicious domains.

 ## 🛡️ Skills Demonstrated
 * **Web Server Log Analysis**: Expertise in parsing Apache access logs for security events.
 * **Payload Decoding**: Ability to identify and decode URL-encoded characters to reveal attacker intent.